-Ed has not slowed down since then and has remained among the region’s most active and important musicians.
-He plays with The Cumberland Band across the region at countless theaters, churches, festivals, and The Ed Brown Show on Valley TV Channel 18.
-He established a community amphitheater, launched the Dunlap Coke Ovens Festival, and has performed at the Smithsonian Festival of American Folklife.
+Ed has not slowed down since then and remains among the region’s most active and important musicians.
+He plays with The Cumberland Band across the region at countless theaters, churches, festivals, and on The Ed Brown Show on Valley TV Channel 18.
+He also established a community amphitheater, launched the Dunlap Coke Ovens Festival, and has performed at the Smithsonian Festival of American Folklife.

 As part of the 2020 Traditional Arts Apprenticeship Program, Ed delved deep into the Sequatchie Valley’s musical roots.
 While Ed is primarily known for his banjo playing, both his father, Ray “Georgia Boy” Brown, and his grandfather were well-regarded old time fiddlers.
-Ed was steeped in the traditional stock of regional fiddle tunes and has played the instrument himself since the 1960s.
-He retains a rich appreciation and knowledge of the regional music of such players Bob Douglas, Ed and Lewis Hartman, Eddie Dennis, Lum Thomas, Ray Brown, and Clark Lewis.
+Ed’s youth was steeped in the sounds of traditional regional fiddle music and he has played the instrument himself since the 1960s.
+He retains a rich appreciation and knowledge of the music of such players Bob Douglas, Ed and Lewis Hartman, Eddie Dennis, Lum Thomas, Ray Brown, and Clark Lewis.
 As a bearer of traditional fiddle music, Ed passed on Sequatchie Valley traditional tunes to a young fiddler from Dunlap.